-The discount rate used to measure the total OPEB liability for each plan as of June 30, 2023 was 7.25%.
+The discount rate used to measure the total OPEB asset for each plan as of June 30, 2022 was 7.25%.
+The discount rate used changed from the prior measurement date.
 The projection of cash flows used to determine the discount rate assumed that employer and State contributions will continue to follow the current funding policy which meets State statutes.
 Based on those assumptions, the fiduciary net position or each plan was projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability for each plan.
+Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB asset for each plan.

-Sensitivity of the Net OPEB Asset to Changes in the Discount Rate
+Sensitivity of the Net OPEB Asset (Liability) to Changes in the Discount Rate

-The following presents the Trust's proportionate share of the net OPEB asset calculated using the discount rate of 7.25%, as well as what the Trust's proportionate share of the respective plan's net OPEB asset would be if it were calculated using a discount rate that is one percentage point lower or one percentage point higher than the current rate:
+The following presents the Trust's proportionate share of the net OPEB asset calculated using the discount rate of 7.25%, as well as what the Trust's proportionate share of the respective plan's net OPEB asset (liability) would be if it were calculated using a discount rate that is one percentage point lower or one percentage point higher than the current rate: